Some Christians Will Be Sad In Heaven

 Sermons on "rewards" by Dr. Jack Hyles...

 I hope you will take the time to listen to those helpful sermons.
-Certainly, every believer will rejoice to be in Heaven, but we cannot ignore plain Scriptures such as Daniel 12:3, "And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever."
-So believers who don't mature to bear fruit will NOT shine in Heaven.
-Luke 8:11-15 is a parable about soul-winning, the parable of the sower and the seeds.
-We reap what we sow, and won't reap what we don't sow.
+Certainly, every believer will rejoice to be in Heaven, but we cannot ignore plain warning in Scripture such as Daniel 12:3, "And they that be wise shall shine as the brightness of the firmament; and they that turn many to righteousness as the stars for ever and ever."
+So, believers who don't mature to bear fruit will NOT shine in Heaven.
+Luke 8:11-15 is a parable about soul-winning, the parable of the Sower And The Seeds.
+We reap what we sow, not what we don't sow.
+Those saints who lived idle lives, never sharing the Gospel with anyone, will not be anywhere near as happy in Heaven as they could have been, had they let their light shine before men.
+The world walks in darkness, but every child of God is supposed to let their light shine (Matthew 5:16).
+That is, the light of Jesus Christ who indwells every child of God (Romans 8:9).

-When a believer sins, committing a crime, a believer can be restored to sweet fellowship with God.
-They can obtain the SAME Holy Spirit power and walk with God, but they have forfeited the former position they may have held.
+When a pastor sins, perhaps committing a crime, that believer can be restored to sweet fellowship with God.
+They can obtain the SAME Holy Spirit power and walk with God as before, but they have forfeited the former position they held as a Christian leader.
 They have missed out on blessings and opportunities.
-They have missed out on souls they could have won to Christ.
 Albeit, they can never lose their salvation.
 They can claim the SAME promises.
-God doesn't have different promises to those who don't go into sin, verses those who do go into sin.
-Dr. Hyles explains this truth in this MP3 sermon...
+God doesn't have different promises to those who don't go into sin, versus those who do go into sin.
+Dr. Hyles explains this truth in this 1997 sermon, 'The Recompense Of The Reward.'

 There will be tears in Heaven.
-Rock "king," Elvis Presley lived a life of sin and shame.
-I seriously doubt if Elvis never led anyone to Christ.
-Dr. Hyles once witnessed the Gospel to Elvis in an elevator in Dallas, Texas, and was convinced that Elvis is saved.
+Rock 'n Roll "king," Elvis Presley (1935-1977), lived a life of sin and shame.
+I seriously doubt if Elvis ever led anyone to Christ.
+Dr. Hyles once witnessed the Gospel to Elvis in an elevator in Dallas, Texas, and was convinced that Elvis was saved.
 I believe he was too, from what I have read from Elvis' family.
 If Elvis is in Heaven, he is rejoicing.
-His sins are under the blood; but Elvis missed out on all that he could have done for God, wasting his life here on earth.
-The worst thing about sin is not the sin itself, but the good that it hinders us from doing.
-Elvis is sad in Heaven, in his rejoicing, knowing that he missed out on so many opportunities to use his fame and fortune for the cause of Christ, but he DIDN'T. This is the only logical conclusion that we can make from Daniel 12:3, Revelation 21:4 and Luke 8:15.
+His sins are under the blood, but Elvis missed out on all that he could have done for God, wasting his life here on earth.
+The worst thing about sin is not the sin itself, but the good that it hindered us from doing.
+Elvis is sad in Heaven in his rejoicing, knowing that he missed out on so many opportunities to use his fame and fortune for the cause of Christ, but he DIDN'T. Elvis was a generous man, sharing his wealth with his friends and family.
+But sadly, he didn't use his fame to share the Gospel with his millions of loyal fans.

-Albeit, since the Scriptures tell us that every tear shall be wiped away at the end of the millennium, that must mean that those tears and sadness over our earthly failures must end too.
+Albeit, since the Scripture tells us that every tear shall be wiped away at the end of the Millennium, that must mean that there will be tears shed throughout the Millennium.
+Yet, those tears and sadness over our earthly failures must end too.
 How could the tears stop if the pain of our failures didn't?
-Christ bore the punishment of our sins on the cross, but the Bible says we must still have to give account for the good and the bad done in our body.
+Christ bore the punishment of our sins on the cross, but the Bible says we must still have to give account for the good and the bad done in our body as saints.
 I always compare the two judgment to criminal court verses civil court.
 Thanks be to Christ, we can never be in danger of God's criminal court at the Great White Throne of Judgment.
-However, we can still suffer loss in civil court, where we stand to lose rewards at the Judgment Seat of Christ.
-The Bible says that if we are faithful in little, God will make us ruler over much; but if we have not been faithful in that which is least, God will not trust us to rule over much.
-So I believe that our position of leadership, as we rule with Christ over the earth during His 1,000 year millennial reign, will be decided by our faithfulness here on earth.

 Souls Are Dying!